bbauska/CSS-Notes4Pros/README.md

 }

 > This code will move the box containing element with attribute
-> class=\"relpos\" 20px down and 30px to the right from where it would
+> class=&quot;relpos&quot; 20px down and 30px to the right from where it would
 > have been in normal flow.

 ## Section 22.5: Static positioning